 RSR: I like the serendipity of it, to a certain degree.
 Sometimes it’s disappointing but that’s ok, I know I can keep on going but it can take months until I see what I like.
 I always have more than one work in progress at any given time.

-Foregrounding the artist’s upcoming pivotal show with the enduring, emblematic Weeksville Heritage Center in Brooklyn, NY, “Collapse: Black Wall Street Study” by Damien Davis marks the artist’s inaugural solo showing with LatchKey Gallery at UNTITLED (Miami Beach – Beach @ 12th) and a powerful investigation of materiality and conceptual rigor.
+Foregrounding the artist’s upcoming pivotal show with the enduring, emblematic Weeksville Heritage Center in Brooklyn, NY, “Collapse: Black Wall Street Study” by Damien Davis marks the artist’s inaugural solo showing with LatchKey Gallery (173 Henry Street in Manhattan) at UNTITLED (Miami Beach – Beach @ 12th) and a powerful investigation of materiality and conceptual rigor.
 The artist’s research-based practice upends conventional understandings of African-American history, revealing the narratives commonly buried under the surface.
 “Collapse: Black Wall Street Study” is on view for the duration of UNTITLED at Booth A7 (Dec 4-8, 2019.)